 One of the best things about fabric pots is that they’re reusable for multiple growing cycles.
 With just a little bit of care, you can keep them in excellent condition for years to come.
 Unlike plastic pots that can become brittle and crack, fabric pots are durable and forgiving.
 Taking a few simple steps after each harvest will ensure your pots are clean, sanitized, and ready for your next round of plants.
 This not only saves you money but also reduces waste, making it a smart choice for any grower.
 Following a consistent maintenance routine will help you get the most out of your investment and provide a healthy environment for your plants every single time.

-How to Clean Your Pots Between Grows
+Cleaning Your Pots Between Grows

 After you’ve harvested your plants, it’s important to clean your fabric pots to remove any leftover roots, soil, and salt buildup.
 An accumulation of old nutrients can affect the pH of your soil and harm your next plants, so a fresh start is key.
 First, let the pot dry out completely, then shake and scrape out as much of the old growing medium and root matter as you can.
 For a deeper clean, you can toss the empty pots into a washing machine on a gentle cycle with a mild detergent, or even just water.
 Alternatively, you can soak them in a tub of warm water with a bit of hydrogen peroxide or vinegar to sanitize them before giving them a final rinse.

-The Right Way to Store Them
+The Right Way to Store Your Pots

 Proper storage is incredibly simple and is one of the biggest advantages fabric pots have over rigid containers.
 Once your pots are thoroughly cleaned and completely dry, you can fold them flat.
 This makes them incredibly compact and easy to tuck away in a closet, on a shelf, or in a storage bin until you need them again.
 Storing them dry is the most important step, as it prevents any mold or mildew from developing while they’re packed away.
 Unlike a stack of bulky plastic pots that takes up valuable space, a whole set of fabric pots can be stored in a small drawer, keeping your grow tents and storage areas neat and organized.